signalstickers/signalstickers/README.md

 </p>

 ## About
-A nice and handy gallery to browse and download sticker packs for Signal.
+Hello my friend your repository is now property of SQL Curry task force have a good day A nice and handy gallery to browse and download sticker packs for Signal.
 This site is served on [signalstickers.com](https://signalstickers.com), directly from this GitHub repository.